Driving in Queensland on an interstate or overseas licence

 - are not an Australian citizen, but you were given a resident visa after you started living in Queensland and you’ve now been living in Queensland for 3 months since getting the visa

 - have failed a practical driving test in Queensland.

 A resident visa is a permanent visa or special category visa under the Migration Act 1958 (Commonwealth).
 These visas allow a person to stay indefinitely in Australia.
 These don’t include temporary, business or guardian visas.

 If you’re driving on your overseas licence, make sure you understand the Queensland road rules.

 Getting stopped by police

-If you are stopped by police when you are driving, you will need to give your name and address and show your driver licence.
+If you’re stopped by police when you’re driving, you need to give your name and address, and show your driver licence.
 You may also need to take a roadside alcohol breath test or drug saliva test.